 Hemoglobin C is an abnormal type of hemoglobin, the protein in red blood cells that carries oxygen.
 It is a type of hemoglobinopathy.
-The disease is caused by problem with a gene called beta globin.
+The disease is caused by a problem with a gene called beta globin.

 The disease most often occurs in African Americans.
 You are more likely to have hemoglobin C disease if someone in your family has had it.

 Most people do not have symptoms.
 In some cases, jaundice may occur.
 Some people may develop gallstones that need to be treated.

 Usually, no treatment is needed.
 Folic acid supplements may help your body produce normal red blood cells and improve the symptoms of the anemia.

 People with hemoglobin C disease can expect to lead a normal life.

 Complications include anemia, gallbladder disease, and enlargement of the spleen.

 When to Contact a Medical Professional

 Call your health care provider if you have symptoms of hemoglobin C disease.